 Students are required to pay tuition following the payment plans detailed above; however, if they prefer to pay their tuition in full, payment is due prior to the start of the first day.

-For example, if a student who was enrolled in the degree or non degree program Spring I 2022 or prior, enrolls in one, 3-credit hour course for the Spring I Term, their full term tuition total would be $1,050.
-The first payment of $350 is due on or prior to the start of the first day of the term, the second payment of $350 is due thirty (30) calendar days from the first payment due date, and the third payment of $350 is due sixty (60) calendar days from the first payment due date.
+For example, if a student who was enrolled in the degree or non-degree program registers for one (1), 3-credit hour course for the Spring I term, their full term tuition and fees total would be $1,350.
+The first payment of $450 is due on or prior to the start of the first day of the term, the second payment of $450 is due thirty (30) calendar days from the first payment due date, and the third payment of $450 is due sixty (60) calendar days from the first payment due date.

 Financial Assistance Options

 CGI understands the critical importance of the availability of financial assistance for completing the degree.
 As such, financial assistance may be available for those who qualify through private lenders.
-CGI will not work with any outside companies.
+CGI will not work with any outside companies for loans.
 It is the responsibility of the student to communicate with the outside company.
+CGI will accept external scholarships, grants, and loans, but at the relationship of the student with the lender or donor.
+It is the responsibility of the student to be sure payment from any lender or donor is paid to CGI on or before the payment deadlines.
+If not, the student will be penalized a late fee and will be in Default of Financial Obligation.

 Financial Assistance Disclosure

 CGI is accredited by the Distance Education Accrediting Commission (DEAC).
-CGI is not qualified for Title IV funds and does not have a IFAP School Code.
+CGI is not qualified and does not participate for Title IV funds and thus does not have an OPEID or IFAP School Code.

 Prior Education Loan Deferment

-CGI is not qualified to accept Title IV funds, which means students enrolled at CGI are not eligible to defer prior loans from other degrees or education.
+CGI is not qualified to accept Title IV funds, which means students enrolled at CGI are not eligible to defer prior student loans from other degrees or educational institutions.

 Private Educational Loan Information